Wenceslaus IV of Bohemia: Dethronement in 1400

 In view of his troubles in Bohemia, Wenceslaus did not seek a coronation ceremony as Holy Roman Emperor.
 Consequently, he faced anger at the Reichstag diets of Nuremberg (1397) and Frankfurt (1398).
-The four Rhenish electors, Count Palatine Rupert III and the archbishops of Mainz, Cologne and Trier, accused him of failing to maintain the public peace or to resolve the Schism.
-They demanded that Wenceslaus appear before them to answer to the charges in June 1400.
+The four Rhenish electors, Count Palatine Rupert and the archbishops of Mainz, Cologne and Trier, accused him of failing to maintain the public peace or to resolve the Schism.
+They demanded that Wenceslaus appear before them in Oberlahnstein to answer to the charges in June 1400.

 Wenceslaus demurred, in large part because of renewed hostilities in Bohemia.
-When he failed to appear, the electors meeting at Lahneck Castle declared him deposed on 20 August 1400 on account of "futility, idleness, negligence and ignobility".
-The next day they chose Rupert as their king at Rhens.
+When he failed to appear, the electors meeting at Lahneck Castle declared him deposed from the title King of the Romans on 20 August 1400 on account of "futility, idleness, negligence and ignobility".
+They concluded that they were relieved of their oaths to Wenceslas, using the Golden Bull of 1356 as justification for their defection.
+They claimed that, because the electors had the right to elect the Emperor, they also had the right to depose of an ineffectual monarch.
+The next day they chose the Count Palatine Rupert as the King of the Romans at Rhens.
 Although Wenceslaus refused to acknowledge this successor's decade-long reign, he made no move against Rupert.
+Shortly after, the Bohemian Palatinate also fell into Rupert's hands.

-On 29 June 1402, Wenceslaus was captured by Sigismund, who at first intended to escort him to Rome to have him crowned emperor, but Rupert heard of this plan and tried to prevent the passage to Italy, so Sigismund had Wenceslaus imprisoned, at first in Schaumberg and from 16 August in Vienna, in the charge of William, Duke of Austria.
+On 29 June 1402, Wenceslaus was captured by Sigismund, King of Hungary, who at first intended to escort him to Rome to have him crowned Holy Roman Emperor, but Rupert III heard of this plan and tried to prevent the passage to Italy, so Sigismund had Wenceslaus imprisoned, at first in Schaumberg and from 16 August in Vienna, in the charge of William, Duke of Austria.

 On 20 November, Wenceslaus was forced to sign his renunciation of all his powers to Sigismund and the Dukes of Austria.
 In exchange, the conditions of his imprisonment were relaxed.

 In early 1403, Rupert made diplomatic overtures to Sigismund, attempting to get him to forgo his attempt to secure the imperial crown, but Sigismund invaded Bohemia with Hungarian forces, looting, imposing heavy taxes, and persecuting the supporters of Wenceslaus.
-He also plundered the royal treasury to pay for his military campaigns against the supporters of Rupert and of Jobst of Moravia.
+He also plundered the royal treasury to pay for his military campaigns against the supporters of Rupert III and of Jobst of Moravia.
 An armistice between Sigismund and Jobst was agreed to be in effect from 14 April until 20 May.
 This gave Sigismund's opponents time to prepare, and after the end of the armistice, Sigismund could make no further gains and retreated from Bohemia, reaching Bratislava on 24 July.